yaqwsx/CppLink/README.md

 Input language is easy - there are only three types of commands; module instantiation, connect pin to net and connect constant value to net.
-Every command has to ben on separate line.
-When `#` appears, everything to the end of line is concidered as a comment.
+Every command has to be on a separate line.
+When `#` appears, everything to the end of line is considered as a comment.

 To instantiate module of `ModuleType` with name `InstanceName`, write `ModuleType InstanceName` or `ModuleType<Arguments> InstanceName` when the